aergoio/guide/source/specs/consensus.rst

 **Block Producer (BP):**
 In Aergo, only a limited number of nodes generate blocks.
 They are called Block Producers.
-BPs are elected via users' voting among BP candidates.
-The voting power is weighted by staked tokens.
+BPs are elected via users' voting, where the voting power is weighted by each voter's staked tokens.
-BPs can be changed round by round.
-Currently each BP generate one block per round.
+Based on this voting, BPs are re-elected round by round so that they can be changed over time.
-*The total number of BPs have not been decided, yet.*
+*The number of BPs and the number of stand-by BPs (candidates) have not been decided yet.*

 **Staking:**
 Before voting, a user must stake one's tokens.
 *The detailed policies about staking/untaking has not been decided, yet.
-Policies include the minimum mount of staking, the mandatary days of staking, etc.*
+Policies include the minimum amount of staking, the mandatary days of staking, etc.*

 **Voting:**
 Any user with staked tokens can vote for BPs using a voting transaction.